asyrjasalo/kongman/README.md

   - Remove `--ip` **BWIC**

 TODO:
-  - Add compatibility for <0.14 Kongs, PR the >=0.14 parts back to aio-kong.
+  - Add compatibility for <0.14 Kongs, PR the >=0.14 parts back to aio-kong

 ## Installation